Shelex/cypress-wait-network/README.md

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://vshymanskyy.github.io/StandWithUkraine/)

+# Deprecation notice

+> Users have reported that in recent Cypress versions (v12+) requests are not being tracked.
+> I can confirm that is happening due to internal changes in Cypress behavior and some functionality that this plugin relies on was removed.
+> Thus I see no reason in re-developing it.
+> In case you consider migrating to Cypress v12+ please replace this plugin with [cypress-network-idle](https://github.com/bahmutov/cypress-network-idle) which utilizes intercept functionality instead of internals and should work fine and cover your use case.

+# Documentation

 > Plugin that adds `cy.waitForNetwork` command that ensures background network requests are finished
 > You can also enable automatic waiting before every cy.get by setting env var `waitForRequestsBeforeCyGet`